misoelegant/rpm/il-practice-mod/README.md

-# Reroll Practice Mod v0.4.2
+# Reroll Practice Mod v0.5.0

 ## Acknowledgements

-- Thanks to the players who tested the mod and provided feedback, ideas, and bug reports: martini, rattmann, pimittens, Enzor, dunewacky, and everyone else who has supported and engaged with the mod's ongoing development.
+- Thanks to the players who tested the mod and provided feedback, ideas, and bug reports: martini, rattmann, pimittens, Enzor, dunewacky, shamana, and everyone else who has supported and engaged with the mod's ongoing development.
 - Huge thanks to sisuka and Harutomo for providing Japanese translations.